The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/1-errors.md

 To read the error, we want to look for the following:

 - The **error type** (`SyntaxError`, `ReferenceError`, `TypeError`, etc…)
-    - In this case, we have a `ReferenceError`
+    - In this case, we have a `TypeError`
 - The **error message** describing the problem.
     - `z is not defined`
 - The **error call stack**